My approach to counselling

 I will continually check in with you to ensure that we are on the right path for you.
 If you feel at any point that our work isn't fulfilling your needs, we can address your concerns together.
 If your needs fall outside of my expertise, or if you just feel like we're not the right fit, I am happy to refer you to other professionals or agencies.

 Therapy is not a one-size-fits-all endeavor.
 I work holistically, drawing from a variety of theoretical approaches that respond to your needs and goals.
 These approaches are based on best-practice guidelines and evidence-based research.

 I have received graduate-level training in the following therapeutic approaches, which we can use as needed throughout the therapeutic process:

 Acceptance and Commitment Therapy

-For example, if you are struggling with negative thoughts about yourself, we may use Cognitive Behavioral Therapy (CBT) to address distorted thinking, Acceptance and Commitment Therapy (ACT) to strengthen self-acceptance, and Compassion-Focused Therapy (CFT) to develop self-compassion.
-If we find that past traumas underlie these negative thoughts, we may turn to Cognitive Processing Therapy (CPT) to identify harmful, trauma-based beliefs, and Somatic Experiencing (SE) to create peace and safety within your body.
+For example, if you are struggling with negative thoughts about yourself, I may draw from Cognitive Behavioral Therapy (CBT) to address distorted thinking, Acceptance and Commitment Therapy (ACT) to strengthen self-acceptance, and Compassion-Focused Therapy (CFT) to develop self-compassion.
+If we find that past traumas underlie these negative thoughts, I may turn to Cognitive Processing Therapy (CPT) to identify harmful, trauma-based beliefs, and Somatic Experiencing (SE) to create peace and safety within your body.